featuremine/tutorials/market-data01-feedhandler/README.md

 ### **Getting Started**

-To facilitate this tutorial, we've created a repository containing all essential code snippets.
-Before diving in, ensure you've installed [git](https://git-scm.com/downloads), [CMake](https://cmake.org/download), and a C++ compiler toolchain.
+To facilitate this tutorial, we've created a repository containing all of the relevant code.
+Before diving in, ensure you've installed [git](https://git-scm.com/downloads), [CMake](https://cmake.org/download), C++ compiler toolchain and set up your favorite development environment.
+For example, [here](https://code.visualstudio.com/docs/languages/cpp) is the reference on how to set up Visual Studio Code.
 This project is compatible with contemporary Linux and MacOS setups.
 For Windows users, consider using either the Windows Subsystem for Linux (WSL) or a Docker container.

-Kick off by cloning the repository and setting up the build environment:
+Kick off by cloning the tutorial repository, setting up the build directory and running the build:
 ```bash
 git clone --recurse-submodules https://github.com/featuremine/tutorials
 cd tutorials
 cmake -B release -DCMAKE_BUILD_TYPE=Release
 cmake --build release
 ```
-Post-build, locate the tutorial binaries under **release/market-data01-feedhandler**.
+Post-build, you should be able to find the tutorial binaries under **release/market-data01-feedhandler**.
+All of the relevant sources are in the market-data01-feedhandler directory of the repository.

+If you would like to jump straight to the results and avoid the in-depth discussion of the code, you can skip to the **Validating and Assessing Performance** section.

 ### **Decoding the libwebsocket Binance Sample**

-To streamline the process, we've imported the Binance sample from libwebsocket into our tutorial repository.
-The file in focus is [minimal-ws-client-binance.c](https://github.com/featuremine/tutorials/blob/main/market-data01-feedhandler/minimal-ws-client-binance.c).
+We’ve made the process easier by bringing in the Binance example from libwebsockets into our tutorial repository.
+You’ll want to check out the file named [minimal-ws-client-binance.c](https://github.com/featuremine/tutorials/blob/main/market-data01-feedhandler/minimal-ws-client-binance.c).

-Take a moment to examine how the server and desired Binance streams are specified on the line [minimal-ws-client-binance.c:130](https://github.com/featuremine/tutorials/blob/ba5e6cda40f924b14019a483688ef52c22b07b2a/market-data01-feedhandler/minimal-ws-client-binance.c#L130):
+It will be important later to adjust WebSocket path depending on the feeds we want to receive.
+So let’s take a moment to examine how the connection details are specified in the example on line [130](https://github.com/featuremine/tutorials/blob/ba5e6cda40f924b14019a483688ef52c22b07b2a/market-data01-feedhandler/minimal-ws-client-binance.c#L130):
 ```c
 i.address = "fstream.binance.com";
 i.path = "/stream?streams=btcusdt@depth@0ms/btcusdt@bookTicker/btcusdt@aggTrade";
 ```
-Data from Binance, structured in JSON, is processed at line [minimal-ws-client-binance.c:247](https://github.com/featuremine/tutorials/blob/2f4257e82a68a69a24d3e63805610a0f5e113844/market-data01-feedhandler/minimal-ws-client-binance.c#L247).
-Despite being in JSON format, Binance's message structure remains consistent, negating the need for a comprehensive JSON parser.
-Familiarize yourself with the [Binance API docs](https://binance-docs.github.io/apidocs/spot/en/#websocket-market-streams) for further clarity.
-Within the code, `lws_json_simple_find` aids in locating the JSON key, a function we'll also employ in our application.
+Also, we’ll need to change how received data from Binance is processed.
+This happens on line [247](https://github.com/featuremine/tutorials/blob/2f4257e82a68a69a24d3e63805610a0f5e113844/market-data01-feedhandler/minimal-ws-client-binance.c#L247).
+Despite being in JSON format, Binance’s message structure remains consistent, negating the need for a comprehensive JSON parser.
+Take a look at the [Binance API docs](https://binance-docs.github.io/apidocs/spot/en/#websocket-market-streams) if you would like more details.
+Within the example, `lws_json_simple_find` function is used to locate the JSON key in the message:
 ```c
 case LWS_CALLBACK_CLIENT_RECEIVE:
     // ...
     p = lws_json_simple_find((const char *)in, len,
                     "\"depthUpdate\"", &alen);
 ```
+This function is quite simple and we will use it in our application as well.

 ### **Integrating Yamal**

-Initially, we duplicated [minimal-ws-client-binance.c](https://github.com/featuremine/tutorials/blob/main/market-data01-feedhandler/minimal-ws-client-binance.c) to [binance-feed-handler.cpp](https://github.com/featuremine/tutorials/blob/main/market-data01-feedhandler/binance-feed-handler.cpp).
-This separation ensures our additions related to Yamal won't interfere with the original code.
-This feed handler is converted into a C++ application, facilitating the use of the C++ standard library.
+First we copied the libwebsockets example to [minimal-ws-client-binance.c](https://github.com/featuremine/tutorials/blob/main/market-data01-feedhandler/minimal-ws-client-binance.c) to ensure our additions related to Yamal won’t interfere with the original code.
+We’ve also changed the language to C++ to allow us to use the C++ standard library.

-Following this, we introduced command-line argument processing.
-Refer to [binance-feed-handler.cpp:313](https://github.com/featuremine/tutorials/blob/ff04f928715f00fbd06ab0271280519029d4ba78/market-data01-feedhandler/binance-feed-handler.cpp#L313) for clarity.
+Next, on line line [313](https://github.com/featuremine/tutorials/blob/ff04f928715f00fbd06ab0271280519029d4ba78/market-data01-feedhandler/binance-feed-handler.cpp#L313), we introduced command-line argument processing.
 Here, the `fmc_cmdline_opt_proc` utility, sourced from our Featuremine Common Library `libfmc`, comes in handy.
-This library is also accessible in the [Yamal repository](https://github.com/featuremine/yamal).
+This library has C API and contains various cross-platform utility functions.
+It is distributed together with `libytp` and is also accessible from the [Yamal repository](https://github.com/featuremine/yamal).

-After this, we loaded securities from the file with an additional step to eliminate potential duplicates:
+Once we added argument parsing, we added code to load securities from the file with the additional step to eliminate potential duplicates:
 ```c++
 // load securities from the file
 vector<string> secs{istream_iterator<string>(secfile), istream_iterator<string>()};